UK wants Pakistan to take back thousands of migrants: Qureshi

 Answering a question, Qureshi said he had no ambition to seek any other role other than what he already has.
 He was asked if he is seeking to become the prime minister or take over the Pakistan Tehreek-e-Insaf (PTI), Qureshi replied: “I am content with what I have.
 I know about my position and I am fine with that.”

 When asked about the alleged selective accountability by the National Accountability Bureau (NAB), Qureshi said that it was up to the NAB to make independent decisions.
-He said NAB was taking decisions on merit and was out of the government control.
+He said that the NAB was taking decisions on merit and out of the government control.

 Qureshi said that he was disheartened that Pakistan cricket team lost to India but he added that the team captain didn’t listen to the advice of Imran Khan.